BMMRO-tech/BMMRO/CONTRIBUTING.md

 - Discussing the current state of the code
 - Submitting a fix
 - Proposing new features
+- Submitting a pull request for the existing issue

 ## How to contribute